knative/docs/docs/developer/eventing/sinks/creating-event-sinks/writing-event-sinks-with-golang/README.md

 ```

-## Processing an Event Containing a Structured Payload
+## Processing an event containing a structured payload

 Consider this example Cloudevent for the purpose of this demo: